Free Things to Do in Peoria

 Get outside and explore without spending a dime.

-Rock Island Greenway – Full Rail-to-Trail Free
+Rock Island Greenway Urban Sketch Loop Free

 Budget-Friendly Extras